opencontainers/distribution-spec/spec.md

 #### GET Base

-Check that the endpoint implements Docker Registry API V2.
+Check that the endpoint implements the distribution API.

 ```
 GET /v2/